ocp4-disconnected/config/helm/openshift-gitops-day2/README.md

 ## Deployment

+### Configuring the Template

-To use, you will simply add an application in Argo, and supply this repo/directory, as well as the values file customized for your environment:
+To use, you will simply add an application in ArgoCD (Openshift GitOps), and supply this repo/directory, as well as the values file customized for your environment.

+Since the intent is to have ArgoCD automatically sync your configurations, it is important to first ensure you have prepared the appropriate values for your environment.
+When creating the application manually in argoCD you have the option to override the values but it is recommended to maintain the values in a file that can be managed and updated as needed.
+This method also allows for a more automated method of creating the ArgoCD application.
+To do this, it is recommended that you copy the default values file found at: `./helm/openshift-gitops-day2/values.yml` to a separate file, like `./helm/openshift-gitops-day2/day2-values-prod.yml`.

+This template expects the following cluster specific configurations for the following in your helm values:

+1. Cluster-wide certificiates
+2. Networking configurations for each node in your cluster
+3. LDAP sync configuration
+4. Chrony configuration
+5. Storage configuration

+The example values file structure can be seen [here](values.yaml)

+### Configuring ArgoCD (Openshift Gitops)

 To do this you can run the following command: